 Thousands of creative people are bringing in their expertise in business and entrepreneurship to address the problems of the world.

-News we hear today are all about female harassment, child abusing, environmental pollution, destroying the rain forests, destroying the water sources etc. This is not only in Sri Lanka, but also common in the world.
+News we hear today are all about female harassment, child abusing, environmental pollution, destroying the rainforests, destroying the water sources etc. This is not only in Sri Lanka but also common in the world.
 When the government can’t control all of that, we need someone who is willing to take the challenge.
-As young blood of the country, also as students who studies entrepreneurship, we should motivate ourselves to become responsible citizens.
+As the young blood of the country, also as students who studies entrepreneurship, we should motivate ourselves to become responsible citizens.
 Social entrepreneurs are needed to our country today more than any other time.
 It’s now or never.
 Think social and change the world to a better place.